mshafer1/website/_Blog/have_your_cake_and_eat_it_too.md

 (at this point, the only test that would get picked up was a no-op.
 Just validation that the test runners were setup)

-### Problem 3: Getting Chrome and chromedriver installed
+### Problem 3: Getting Chrome and chrome driver installed

 For installing Chrome, I found the official Travis-CI docs has an article: [Google Chrome - Travis CI](https://docs.travis-ci.com/user/chrome){:target="_blank"}